The Importance of Optimizing Your Image Sizes for SEO.

 Stock Photos Are Great…Until They Are Not

 We are all familiar with copyright law and we have learned by now that it is not okay to take a photo randomly from Google Images and place it on your site.
 Many companies have subscriptions to platforms like iStock.
-But for sole proprietorships and small to mid-sized businesses, those stock photo subscriptions can be quite expensive!
-There are plenty of free options online.
+However, these stock photo subscriptions can be quite expensive!
+Luckily, there are plenty of free options online.
 My favorite is Unsplash, but Pexels is another common choice.

 When we find a stock photo that we love, we can be tempted to click the download button and instantly plop it onto our webpage.
 Did you ever notice, however, that the image that downloads is often thousands of pixels (px) in size and can be upwards of 10+ megabytes (MB)?
 So, if you have a spot on your website that is 1000x800px, why do you need an image that is 4000x3200px?
 Short answer: you do not!